-If you would like to set new value for the conference call flow attribute that was already overridden, you can just perform another conference-attr-set command with new attribute value wyde conference-attr-show number <conference number> where
+If you would like to set new value for the conference call flow attribute that was already overridden, you can just perform another conference-attr-set command with new attribute value.

 View Call Flow Attributes Values for a Conference

 To show a list of all call flow attributes for the specific conference (including the attributes defined on call flow level and the attributes overridden on DNIS/conference level) using the command line, you should use the wyde command line utility with the conference-attr-show option.
 The syntax is as follows: